This topic explains how to access the CosyVoice speech synthesis service using a WebSocket connection.

 text_type | string | Yes | Fixed string: "PlainText". |

-voice | string | Yes | The voice to use for speech synthesis.
-System voices and cloned voices are supported:
+voice | string | Yes | Voice used for speech synthesis.
+Supported voices include system voices and cloned voices:

 |

-format | string | No | The audio coding format.
-Supported formats are pcm, wav, mp3 (default), and opus.
-When the audio format is opus, you can adjust the bitrate using the |
+format | string | No | Audio coding format.
+Supported formats: pcm, wav, mp3 (default), and opus.
+When the audio format is opus, use the |

-sample_rate | integer | No | The audio sample rate in Hz.
-Default value: 22050.
+sample_rate | integer | No | Audio sampling rate (unit: Hz).
+Default: 22050.
 Valid values: 8000, 16000, 22050, 24000, 44100, 48000.
-Note The default sample rate is the optimal rate for the current voice.
-By default, the output uses this sample rate.
-Downsampling and upsampling are also supported. |
+Note The default sample rate represents the optimal sample rate for the selected voice.
+Output uses this rate by default, but downsampling and upsampling are supported. |

-volume | integer | No | The volume.
-Default value: 50.
-Value range: [0, 100].
-A value of 50 is the standard volume.
-The volume has a linear relationship with this value.
-0 is mute and 100 is the maximum volume. |
+volume | integer | No | Volume.
+Default: 50.
+Range: [0, 100].
+50 is normal volume.
+Volume scales linearly with this value: 0 is mute, 100 is maximum. |

-rate | float | No | The speech rate.
-Default value: 1.0.
-Value range: [0.5, 2.0].
-A value of 1.0 is the standard rate.
-Values less than 1.0 slow down the speech, and values greater than 1.0 speed it up. |
+rate | float | No | Speech rate.
+Default: 1.0.
+Range: [0.5, 2.0].
+1.0 is normal speed.
+Values less than 1.0 slow speech; values greater than 1.0 speed it up. |

-pitch | float | No | The pitch.
-This value is a multiplier for pitch adjustment.
-The relationship between this value and the perceived pitch is not strictly linear or logarithmic.
-Test different values to find the best one.
-Default value: 1.0.
-Value range: [0.5, 2.0].
-A value of 1.0 is the natural pitch of the voice.
-Values greater than 1.0 raise the pitch, and values less than 1.0 lower it. |
+pitch | float | No | Pitch.
+This value multiplies pitch, but perceived pitch change isn't strictly linear or logarithmic.
+Test to find suitable values.
+Default: 1.0.
+Range: [0.5, 2.0].
+1.0 is natural pitch.
+Values above 1.0 raise pitch; values below 1.0 lower it. |

-enable_ssml | boolean | No | Specifies whether to enable the SSML feature.
-If this parameter is set to |
+enable_ssml | boolean | No | Whether to enable SSML.
+When set to |

-bit_rate | int | No | The audio bitrate in kbps.
-If the audio format is Opus, you can adjust the bitrate using the Default value: 32.
-Value range: [6, 510]. |
+bit_rate | int | No | Audio bitrate (kbps).
+For OPUS format, adjust bitrate using the Default: 32.
+Range: [6, 510]. |

-word_timestamp_enabled | boolean | No | Specifies whether to enable character-level timestamps.
-Default value: false.
+word_timestamp_enabled | boolean | No | Enable word-level timestamps.
+Default: false.

-This feature is available only for cloned voices of the cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 models, and for system voices marked as supported in the voice list. |
+This feature works only with cloned voices for cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2, and with system voices marked as timestamp-supported in the voice list.
+For more information, see Best practices for timestamp data extraction. |

-seed | int | No | The random number seed used during generation, which varies the synthesis effect.
-If the model version, text, voice, and other parameters are the same, using the same seed reproduces the same synthesis result.
-Default value: 0.
-Value range: [0, 65535]. |
+seed | int | No | Random number seed used during synthesis to vary output.
+With identical model version, text, voice, and other parameters, the same seed produces identical results.
+Default: 0.
+Range: [0, 65535]. |

 |

-enable_aigc_tag | boolean | No | Specifies whether to add an invisible AIGC identifier to the generated audio.
-When set to true, an invisible identifier is embedded into the audio in supported formats (WAV, MP3, and Opus).
+enable_aigc_tag | boolean | No | Adds an invisible AIGC identifier to the generated audio.
+If set to true, the invisible identifier is embedded in audio files of supported formats (WAV/MP3/Opus).
 Default value: false.
-This feature is available only for the cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 models. |
+Only cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 support this feature. |

-aigc_propagator | string | No | Sets the Default value: Alibaba Cloud UID.
-This feature is available only for the cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 models. |
+aigc_propagator | string | No | Set the Default value: Your Alibaba Cloud UID.
+Only cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 support this feature. |

-aigc_propagate_id | string | No | Sets the Default value: The request ID of the current speech synthesis request.
-This feature is available only for the cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2 models. |
+aigc_propagate_id | string | No | Set the Default value: The Request ID of the current speech synthesis request.
+This feature is supported only by cosyvoice-v3-flash, cosyvoice-v3-plus, and cosyvoice-v2. |

 2. continue-task instruction

-When to send: Send this instruction after you receive the task-started event.
+Timing: Send after receiving the task-started event.

 Example: